timothyhsieh27/gameofsticks/README.md

 Class:
 - A single instance variable, @stick_number, is used to keep track of the total number of sticks in "the pile" as established by the Game Start method, and as it is modified by the Take Sticks method.

+Player vs. Computer:
+- All functionality from the player vs. player mode is maintained.
+The second player is replaced by an automatic selection by the computer.